SystemsApproach/ops/lifecycle.rst

 microservice workloads that run on top of that platform up-to-date.

 .. [#] We use the term "Config Repo" generically to denote one or more
-       GitHub repositories storing all the configuration-related
+       repositories storing all the configuration-related files.
-       files.
 In practice, there might be one repo for Helm Charts and another for Terraform Templates.

 .. sidebar:: Continuous Delivery vs Deployment